Stockholder’s Equity Statement Definition

 Conclusion

-Stockholders’ equity statement forms part of the balance sheet in the financial statements.
-The three main events which impact the equity of the business are changes in the share capital either by the issue of shares or by selling, or repurchase; changes in retained earnings which are influenced by current period profit or loss and the dividend payout; and the movement of other comprehensive income.
+Stockholders’ equity statements form part of the balance sheet in the financial statements.
+The three main events which impact the equity of the business are changes in the share capital either by the issue of shares or by selling or repurchasing, changes in retained earnings which are influenced by current period profit or loss, and the dividend payout; and the movement of other comprehensive income.

 Users of financial statements can understand the movement of equity value.
-It helps to understand the performance of the business and the financial health and the decisions of the company in terms of share capital, dividend, etc.
+It helps to understand the business's performance, financial health, and the company's decisions in terms of share capital, dividend, etc.

 Shareholders’ equity can either be positive or negative.
-If it is positive, it indicates that the assets of the company are more than its liabilities.
-If it is negative, it indicates that the liabilities are more than its assets.
-Negativity may arise due to buyback of shares; Writedowns; Continuous losses.
-If the negativity continues for a longer period, then the company may go insolvent due to poor financial health.
+If it is positive, it indicates that the company's assets are more than its liabilities.
+If negative, it indicates that the liabilities are more than its assets.
+Negativity may arise due to buyback of shares; Writedowns, and Continuous losses.
+If the negativity continues for longer, the company may go insolvent due to poor financial health.

 Recommended Articles

-This article has been a guide to Stockholder’s Equity Statement and its definition.
-Here we discuss components of stockholder’s equity statement along with an example.
+This article has been a guide to Stockholders Equity Statement and its definition.
+Here we discuss components of the stockholder's equity statement and an example.
 You may learn more about accounting from the following articles –